 Not only did I hold myself to those standards, but I held others to them as well.
 I remember therapists in treatment posing the question to the group, “Do you judge what others eat like you judge yourself?”
-Everyone in the group session would agree… “No way!
-We only criticize ourselves!” and here I was in the background with eyes as big as the dinner plate I was scrutinizing saying, “Hell yes I do!
+Everyone in the group session would agree.
+“No way!
+We only criticize ourselves!”
+There I was in the background with eyes as big as the dinner plate.
+I was scrutinizing saying, “Hell yes I do!
 That is why I don’t eat the dang Kit-Kat!
 It makes me better than everyone who gives into the temptation!”

 Yes, I admit it.
 My ED made me self-righteous and arrogant.
 I labeled myself with what I ate.
 The problem, besides the obvious a-hole and nature of this thinking, was that I was not as in control as I would have liked to believe.
 When I gave into a “bad food” craving, I beat myself up 10 fold.
 I labeled myself as a disgrace; as a worthless, no-will-power, disgusting human being that did not deserve to live.
-All over a stinking Kit-Kat!
+All over the decision to eat the stinking Kit-Kat!

 When you put your worth in what goes in your mouth, you literally become what you eat… and a Kit-Kat is only a dollar, yet I am priceless.

 All humans are priceless.
 Why put a dollar cap on a priceless commodity such as your life?

 2. When you fight the ED voice, you come out victorious